pappitti/semi-agentic-knowledge-base/README.md

 2. `cd semi-agentic-knowledge-base`
 3. `python3 -m venv myenv`
 4. `source myenv/bin/activate`
-Note : if you follow these steps, the python interpreter for this project should be in ./semi-agentic-knowledge-base/myenv/bin/python
+Note : if you follow these steps, the Python interpreter for this project should be in ./semi-agentic-knowledge-base/myenv/bin/python
 5. `pip install django python-decouple Pillow beautifulsoup4 requests openai pymupdf`
 6. `cp .env.example .env`
 7. `python manage.py migrate`

-The last phase will create a brand new local database and seed some tables with information that is necessary for the app to work (e.g OpenAI models names or chat formats for local models)
+The last phase will create a new local database and seed some tables with information that is necessary for the app to work (e.g OpenAI models names or chat formats for local models)

 ## Running
 1. First, set-up the .env file.